Our Story

 Our Future

 The worst has happened.
-You have lost a loved one.
-Before you can begin to grieve, you realize there is so much to do.
+You’ve lost a loved one.
+Before you can even begin to grieve, you’re faced with a long list of things to do.

-After time with family and friends, you undertake the taxing burden of ending the institutional relationships that made up your loved one’s life.
-You come to find it is less of a burden than you expected.
-You notify the vast majority of institutions with a single click, phone call, or in person visit.
-What once could be a multiyear endeavor concludes inside a month.
+After time with family and friends, you take on the heavy task of closing the institutional relationships that shaped your loved one’s life.
+But it’s less burdensome than expected.
+Most organizations can be notified with a single call, click, or visit.
+What once took years now takes weeks.